g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 40-50% of my cohort dropped out.
 This is unusually bad for the UK but apparently square average for the US.

-* Obviously you could tell a happy story here - "_up to 50% of people are paying attention to their needs and are mature and self-esteeming enough to correct course when a bet ends up not paying off!_".
+Obviously you could tell a happy story here - "_up to 50% of people are paying attention to their needs and are mature and self-esteeming enough to correct course when a bet ends up not paying off!_".
 But that ain't it:
 * 1 person hated the programme so much that they constantly railed against the director and the coursework and the administrators.
 He recovered quickly and got a PhD at a different university.
-    * 1 person went full-blown hikikkomori and never attended any CDT events in the last 3 years.
+* 1 person went full-blown hikikkomori and never attended any programme events in the last 3 years.
 * 1 person dropped out after a crushing paper-authorship drama
-    * 2 people are Just Not Okay even years later
+* 2 people are <a href="{{kuhn}}">Just Not Okay</a> even years later

-One guy is now perfectly happy in industry and has no regrets that I can detect, though.
+One guy is now perfectly happy in industry and has no regrets that I can detect, though. <a href="#fn:7" id="fnref:7">7</a>

 <br>

-The above is actually an underestimate of the personal risk, since it doesn't capture people who got disaffected, burned-out, depressed, helpless, clocked-out, cynical -- but who managed to tank the damage and finish.
+The above actually understates the personal risk, since it doesn't capture people who got disaffected, burned-out, depressed, helpless, clocked-out, cynical -- but who managed to tank the damage and finish.
 <!-- Like me. -->

 <br>